Kunal022-del/Python-/BIRTHDAY/Birthday.md

 ## Credits
 ## License
 Developed with love using Python and the Tkinter GUI framework.This project is open-source and available under the MIT License.

+---
+## Contributing
+Contributions are welcome!
+If you'd like to contribute, please fork the repository and submit a pull request.
+Make sure to include a clear description of the changes you've made and why. bash pip install pillow